ycrc/ood-user-mapping/README.md

 If more than one additional virtual host needs to be created and all of them follow a specific pattern, then use Apache `mod_macro` will simplify the configuration tremendously.
 We have provided a sample `mod_macro` configuration file `macro.conf`, which is adapted from the default OOD portal configuration file.
-Its full location is `/opt/rh/httpd24/root/etc/httpd/conf.d/macro.conf`.
+It is located at `/opt/rh/httpd24/root/etc/httpd/conf.d/macro.conf`.

 Adding a new virtual host is simple using `mod_macro`.
 Only two lines need be added in `macro.conf` before `UndefMacro VHost80`:
 <pre>